-MEETING RESOLUTION COMMENT Completion Date Officer Responsible Services to instigate a review of the 43-year-old Mining Act to require mining companies to abide by environmental regulations, and to support research and development into sustainable mining practices that would allow mining without detriment to diversification and community sustainability through other industries and development.
+MEETING RESOLUTION COMMENT Completion Date Officer Responsible Regarding a review of the Mining Act 1978: 1.
+To call on Minister Bill Johnston, Minister for Mines and Petroleum; Energy; Corrective Services to instigate a review of the 43-year-old Mining Act to require mining companies to abide by environmental regulations, and to support research and development into sustainable mining practices that would allow mining without detriment to diversification and community sustainability through other industries and development.
 2. That abandoned mines in regional Western Australia receive a priority action plan with programmes developed to work with rural and remote communities to assist in the rehabilitation of these mines as a job creation programme, with funding allocated for diversification projects for support beyond mine life across Western Australia.
 RESOLUTION 294.7/2021 1 December 2021 Item 5.4 Review of advocacy positions relation to the Building Act 2011 and Building Regulations 2012 That State Council endorses the replacement of Section 6.7: Building Act and Fees of WALGA's advocacy positions document relating to the Building Act 2011 and Building Regulations 2012 with the following: 1.
 Support the retention of Local Government as the primary permit authority in Western Australia for decisions made under the Building Act 2011.
 2. Supports mandatory inspections for all classes of buildings, however, Local Government should not be solely responsible for all mandatory inspections.
 3. Advocate for the State Government to urgently prioritise legislative reform that addresses systemic failures in the current building control model and to provide clarification on the role of Local Government in building control to ensure building legislation supports the following objectives: a.
 Quality buildings that are cost efficient. b.
 Functional, safe and environmentally friendly buildings. c.
 Good decision making in all aspects of building. d.
-Efficiency and effectiveness in building management, administration and regulation. e.
-Openness and accountability with respect to all building matters. f.
-Recognition of the rights and responsibilities of all parties in building matters in an equitable manner.
+Efficiency and effectiveness in building management, administration and regulation.
 WALGA's Policy Manual has been updated to reflect the decision of State Council.
 Completed Nicole Matthews Acting Executive Manger Strategy, Policy and Planning